MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/01-labs/lab-03/README.md

 ## Step 4: Check Counts and Missing Values

-Run the counts/missing-values cell.
+Run cell 3 (under "Check counts and missing values").
 It reports how many rows are in the file and whether any columns have blank values.

 You should see a row count (8 for the sample) and near-zero missing values.
 If your cleaned data has more rows, the count will be higher.